carrot/tumblroots/README.md

 - compile project (`roots compile`)
 - extract assets (images, stylesheets, js, etc) to an S3 bucket
-- copy contents of `public/index.html` with local assets pointing to their S3 equivalents (a global find and replace will suffice)
+  - with `public/master.css` in particular, be sure to correctly point any local assets to the S3 bucket -- a global find and replace should accomplish this.
-- manually paste this `.html` theme into the `Customize > Edit HTML` editor
+- copy contents of `public/index.html` with local assets pointing to their S3 equivalents and manually paste this into your Tumblr's `Customize > Edit HTML` editor

 ### Tumblr Theme Resources
 - Tumblr Custom Theme "API" Docs